F-Adams/FindGit/README.md

 I might want to explore further in the future.
 Fell free to test the app thourghly.
 Suggestions and feedback is always welcome!

 ## Live Demo
-You can find a live working demo of this project at the following URL[findGit Live Demo](https://colony7.com/codeky/findGit/)
+You can find a live working demo of this project at the following URL: [findGit Live Demo](https://colony7.com/codeky/findGit/)